circuitdao/docs/docs/faq.md

 Not quite.
 Circuit is the protocol, i.e. the smart coins on the Chia blockchain that make up the protocol.
 CircuitDAO is a term used to refer to the set of all CRT token holders.
 However, sometimes CircuitDAO is used to refer to the protocol, usually because that way it's immediately clear that Circuit is a DeFi protocol.

+### Why was Circuit built on Chia?

+There are too many reasons for why to build on Chia to list them all here, but what perhaps stands out most from a DeFi perspective is that [XCH is an excellent store-of-value and collateral asset](https://medium.com/@circuitdao/xch-as-a-store-of-value-and-collateral-asset-6872215a07bc).
+It's only natural then to build a protocol that allows XCH holders to utilize their tokens by borrowing against them.
+For a list of additional use cases that Circuit unlocks, see the [Litepaper](https://medium.com/@circuitdao/circuitdao-an-on-chain-collateralized-stablecoin-protocol-8991e3d5f01d).

+### Is Circuit similar to Terra Luna?

+No. Terra Luna was an uncollateralized 'algorithmic' stablecoin.
+Circuit on the other hand is overcollateralized by XCH locked-up in [collateral vault](./user-guide/vaults) smart coins.
+In that sense, Circuit is more similar to the original single-collateral [Maker](https://makerdao.com) protocol on Ethereum.

 ### Are there any risks in using Circuit?

 There are a number of risks.
 These include, without limitation: